raktims2210-dev/representation-economy/README.md

 ## A Canonical Framework for AI, Institutions, and Machine-Legible Reality

-A conceptual and institutional framework for understanding AI-mediated systems, machine-legible reality, and governed enterprise execution.
+A conceptual framework for understanding how artificial intelligence systems interact with enterprises, institutions, markets, infrastructure, and society through machine-legible representations of reality.

 > AI systems do not operate directly on reality.
 > They operate on representations of reality.

-The Representation Economy is a conceptual framework for understanding how artificial intelligence systems interact with enterprises, institutions, governments, infrastructure, markets, and society.
+The Representation Economy is an emerging framework for understanding how value, trust, visibility, governance, and participation are increasingly shaped by the quality of representation inside AI-mediated systems.

+As AI systems become embedded into enterprise workflows, public infrastructure, financial systems, healthcare systems, governance architectures, and institutional decision-making, the decisive layer increasingly becomes:

+* representation quality,
+* contextual integrity,
+* governance legitimacy,
+* and trusted execution.

+This repository introduces a conceptual architecture for understanding that transition.

+---

+# Core Concepts

-This repository introduces:
+This repository introduces and develops concepts including:

-- Representation Economy
+* Representation Economy
-- SENSE–CORE–DRIVER
+* SENSE–CORE–DRIVER
-- Machine-Legible Reality
+* Machine-Legible Reality
-- Institutional AI
+* Institutional AI
+* Representation Infrastructure
-- Representation Governance
+* Representation Governance
-- Representation Integrity
+* Representation Integrity
-- Enterprise AI Legitimacy
+* Enterprise AI Legitimacy
+* Delegated Autonomy
+* Governed Execution
+* Runtime Legitimacy
-- Representation Quality Engineering
+* Representation Quality Engineering
-- DRIVEROps
+* DRIVEROps

 The central argument is simple:

-As AI systems become embedded into real-world institutions, the decisive layer increasingly becomes:

-- representation quality,
-- contextual integrity,
-- governance legitimacy,
-- and trusted execution.

-The next major AI advantage may not come only from better intelligence.
+As intelligence becomes more accessible, durable advantage may increasingly depend not only on better models, but on better representations of reality.

-It may come from better representations.

 ---

 # Repository Status

 Canonical Public Research Repository
-Version: v1.2
+Version: v2.0
 Status: Active Working Framework
 License: CC BY 4.0

 ---